How to Make a Pom Pom

 - (Optional) Sharp tipped sewing scissors to release the pom pom

-Step 1: Cut out a template (download the pdf here) and trace it twice on to your cardboard.
+Step 1: Cut out a template (download the printable pom pom template here) and trace it twice on to your cardboard.
 With the craft scissors, cut out your traced shapes.

 Step 2: Sandwich the two cardboard donuts together.
 Leave a long tail and put it between the cardboard layers.
 Then, starting about 1/4 inch from the slit in the cardboard, wrap the yarn around the ring of the donut, using the slit to feed the yarn in.
 Keep wrapping until the donut is really full of yarn.
 The fuller the better.

 Step 3: Break your yarn, leaving a long tail.
 Hold on to your sandwich firmly at the center of the donut.
-With your sharp tipped or craft scissors, cut through all the layers of yarn around the edge of the donut.
+With the tips of your scissors, cut through all the layers of yarn around the edge of the donut.